vatpac-technology/sops/docs/aerodromes/classd/Archerfield.md

 | At or below `A029` **or** | <5000M     | `EXP INST APCH` |

 ### Runway Mode Formatting
-The ATIS must indicate the current runway config and nominate what each runway is being used for.
-This should be reflected on the ATIS as below:
+The ATIS must indicate runway configuration in the format below:

 | Mode        | Controllers | ATIS Runway information |
 | ----------- | ----------- | ----------------------- |